psuanm5030/beautiful-jekyll/professional-portfolio.md

 **Solution:** I was engaged to analyze the data to uncover trends and gaps, as well as, make this visually consumable by a wide variety of audiences, including analysts and leaders.

-**Impact:** Shared with the top-50 operational leaders via live, in-person demo (as well as through 55" touch screen).
+**Impact:** Shared with the top-50 operational leaders via live, in-person demo (as well as through a large touch screen).
 Later demoed in-person to the CEO, then presented to the board of directors interactively by the company president.
-Originally intended to be an ad-hoc review has been sponsored and is being "operationalized" by a team of two individuals.
+Originally intended to be an ad-hoc review, this work has now been sponsored and is being "operationalized" by a team of two individuals.

 **Tools:** Tableau, Alteryx